salilab/imp/tools/README.md

 If you feel your module is of interest to other IMP users and developers, see the [contributing code to IMP](#devguide_contributing) section.

-If you document your code, building the target `IMP-doc` will build documentation for all of the modules including yours and `IMP.mymodule-doc` will build the doc for just yours.
-To access the documentation for all of IMP, open `doc/html/index.html` and for just your module, open `doc/html/mymodule/index.html`

 # Formatting your code # {#dev_tools_clang_format}

 The command `./tools/dev_tools/cleanup_code.py` uses the external